HERDAZ/safeWayHome/README.md

 # projInfo
-A geolocalisation app to make sure you get home safe
+A geolocalisation app to make sure you get home safe.